ogaida/lpic_1/lesson0001.md

 - what means the option `-iname` in the `find` command
 - find the description for option `-p` in the `ssh` command
 - find the help for the command `alias`, tip: not via man
+- what is the shell of the system-user `mail`
+- run a shell command with a fictitious password `echo abcYES123` and remove this command from your bash history

 [HOME](./)